Toenail Pain [Toenail Fungus, Ingrown Toenails, Discolored Toenails]

 - It is also possible for your toenail to the infected with toenail fungus.
 This can also then result in rubbing and bleeding after the toenail fungus.

 - If there is toenail fungus, this is usually more of a brown or yellow color.

 - A toenail falling off is a widespread problem as well.

 Please click on the photo gallery for descriptions & full-size photos!

 Please click on the photo gallery for descriptions & full size photos!

 Black Streaks under the nails overview:

 Black Streaks under the nails (fingernails or the toenails) can be very dangerous.
 Follow our diagnosis guide to see if you should be worried!

-Watch the following video to get a better idea if this is what you have:
+- Watch the video above to get a better idea if this is what you have.